Things to Know About Ireland

 Non-EU citizens visiting the Republic of Ireland can apply for a refund of the value-added tax (VAT).
 VAT is not refundable on accommodation, car rental, meals or personal services.

-Many shops and department stores operate a system called Cashback enabling non-EU residents to collect rebates in the currency of their choice at Dublin or Shannon Airport on departure.
+Many shops and department stores operate a system called "Cashback" enabling non-EU residents to collect rebates in the currency of their choice at Dublin or Shannon Airport on departure.
 Forms for the refunds must be picked up at the time of purchase, and the form must be stamped by customs upon departure from the airport.

 Artists in Ireland (playwrights, composers, painters, photographers, sculptors etc.) are exempt from paying tax on any money earned from the sale of their art with a cap at €250,000.

-Passports are not required by British citizens born in the United Kingdom and travelling from Britain, however photo identification is commonly required and should be carried.
+Passports are not required by British citizens born in the United Kingdom and traveling from Britain, however photo identification is commonly required and should be carried.
 Citizens of European Union states and Switzerland may use a passport or national identity card to gain entry to the Republic of Ireland.

 All other nationalities must produce a passport to gain entry to the Republic of Ireland.